 - Your bank details will be required in order for you to claim expenses;

-- Identification including passport, drivers licence, birth certificate, utility bills etc in order to carry out DBS checks;
+- Identification including passport, drivers licence, birth certificate, utility bills etc. in order to carry out Disclosure and Barring Service checks;

 - Your photo will be required for identification purposes when carrying out some volunteering roles;

 - Details of any Next of Kin/trusted contact and any special needs we may need to be aware of for Health and Safety purposes;

 - Details of any referees that support your application to become a Volunteer.

 Some of the information collected will be Special Category Data (sensitive data) that will be destroyed once the purpose for its initial collection has been served.
 This includes data for DBS checking which is destroyed once appropriate checks have been completed.

 Your data is stored securely on Independent Age systems, and the systems of third parties who we currently have a working relationship with.
 In these circumstances appropriate data protection agreements will be in place with any third party organisation safeguarding any information they may have access to.
 Sensitive data is only available internally to those staff that needs to view it as part of their job role.

 We will only use your data for administering your volunteering role with Independent Age and also for keeping you informed of the work that is being carried out by other areas of the organisation.

 If you campaign on our behalf, by signing one of our petitions or sending an email to an MP for example, we will collect: